lecode-official/mvvm-framework/Documentation/QuickStart.md

 The `MvvmApplication` has several lifecycle callback methods, which you can override:

 - **`OnStartedAsAdditionalInstanceAsync`** - Gets called when there already is another instance of the same application running.
 This callback method is called before `OnStartedAsync` is invoked.
 - **`OnStartedAsync`** - Gets called after the application startup.
-This can be overridden to implement custom startup logic and displaying views.
+This can be overridden to implement custom startup logic and display views.
 - **`OnExitAsync`** - Gets called right before the application quits.
 This can be overridden to implement custom shutdown logic.
 - **`OnUnhandledExceptionAsync`** - Gets called if an exception was thrown that was not handled by user-code.

-All the callback methods are asynchronous methods and can therefore call asynchronous methods.
+All callback methods are asynchronous methods and can therefore call asynchronous methods.
 Additionally `MvvmApplication` implements the `IDisposable` interface and there is a `Dispose` method which you can override.

-At the very least you'll have to implement the `OnStartedAsync` method, which is the entry-point to the application and should be used to set up the Application and navigate to the initial view of the application.
+At the very least you'll have to implement the `OnStartedAsync` method, which is the entry-point to the application and should be used to set up the application and navigate to the initial view of the application.

 ## The Model

 The sample application we are building is the canonical todo list app.
 First we start with the model, which is fairly easy.
 For the sake of briefness the model layer of the application only consists of an in-memory store.
 In a real-world application a database or a file-based storage system should be used.
-The model layer consists of `TodoListItem` class, which holds the information about a single todo list item:
+The model layer consists of the `TodoListItem` class, which holds the information about a single todo list item:

 ```csharp
 public class TodoListItem